percona/percona-server-mongodb-operator/source/openshift.rst

    Here you can "purchase" the Operator for 0.0 USD.

-3. When finished, chose ``Worspace->Sofware`` in the system menu on the top and chouse the Operator:
+3. When finished, chose ``Workspace->Software`` in the system menu on the top and choose the Operator:

    .. image:: img/marketplace-operator-install.png
       :align: center